 Frequently Asked Questions (FAQ) on RFID (Part 2): RFID Readers

-1. What Is an RFID Reader?
+1. What is an RFID reader?

-An RFID reader is an active device that uses radio frequency to read information contactless from a data carrier like an RFID tag.
-Most of the readers are also able to function as write units.
-Typically, RFID reading devices contain a microprocessor or digital signal processor.
+An RFID reader is an active device that uses radio waves to read information stored on an RFID transponder without contact.
+Most of these reader units are additionally capable of writing to these transponders.
+An RFID reader usually contains a microprocessor or a digital signal processor.
 It also has an internal or external antenna

-Mobile RFID readers (also known as “RFID handheld readers”) provide similar functionality, but are distinguished from stationary readers by having a more compact, cell phone-like design and do not require a power connection.
-Data is stored temporarily on the mobile readers and then submitted to a host system later on.
-This happens either via Wi-Fi or by plugging the mobile RFID reader into a docking station.
-For instance, at a loading dock, a mobile RFID reader is a great tool for workers to quickly identify packed goods on a pallet.
+Mobile RFID readers (also known as “RFID handheld readers”) provide similar functionality, but are distinguished from stationary readers by having a more compact design similar to a cell phone and not requiring a permanent power connection.
+Data is temporarily stored on the handheld readers and only later transferred to a host system.
+This is done either via Wi-Fi or by plugging the handheld reader into a docking station.
+An RFID handheld reader of this type is particularly suitable, for example, for employees who have to quickly record goods on pallets in a delivery area.

 More Expertise on RFID!